-Additional Health and Safety Information: The nursing staff is available to provide emergency care, maintain records, coordinate health services, and promote student education in health, safety and other related areas.
-First Aid will be administered by the nurse, to keep students safe and comfortable.
-Students are then placed under the care of their parents/guardians for any follow-up care.
-If a teacher reports having an issue with a student who may be sleeping in class or if there is a concern about student safety, the student may be escorted by security to the Health Office for a "safety check."
+Additional Health and Safety Information: The nursing staff is available to provide emergency care, maintain facilities and records, coordinate health services, and promote student education in health, safety and other related areas.
+First Aid will be administered at the office (or at the scene, if moving the victim appears inadvisable) by the nurse, with the intent of protecting life and providing comfort until authorized treatment can be secured.
+Students are then placed under the care of their parents/guardians upon whom rests the responsibility for subsequent care.
+If a teacher reports having an issue with a student who may be sleeping in class despite redirection or if there is a concern about student safety, the student may be escorted by security to the Health Office for the purpose of a "safety check."
 Parent (or other designated adult) notification will be made as soon as possible in an emergency.
+A reasonable attempt will be made to advise a parent of other situations that may indicate a need for follow up.
+Physician contact will be made when appropriate if indicated on the Emergency Form.
 Injuries that occur at home are the responsibility of parents/guardians.
-If the nursing staff deems a student unfit to walk or drive home safely due to illness or injury, arrangements will need to be made to have the student picked up by a parent/guardian.